mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 errors for each attempted operation and eventually will close all connections.
 Keeping a connection to a server which is shutting down open would only produce errors on this connection - such a connection will never be usable for any operations.
-In contrast, when a server returns "not master" error the connection may be usable for other operations (such as secondary reads).
+In contrast, when a server 4.2 or later returns "not master" error the connection may be usable for other operations (such as secondary reads).

 What's the point of periodic monitoring?
 ''''''''''''''''''''''''''''''''''''''''